luarocks/luarocks/spec/README.md

-env=<type>,       (default:"minimal") type what kind of environment to use ["minimal", "full"] noreset,          Don't reset environment after each test clean,            remove existing testing environment appveyor,         add just if running on TravisCI travis,           add just if running on TravisCI os=<version>,     type your OS ["linux", "os x", "windows"]
+env=<type>,       (default:"minimal") type what kind of environment to use ["minimal", "full"] noreset,          Don't reset environment after each test clean,            remove existing testing environment appveyor,         add just if running on Appveyor ci,               add just if running on Unix CI os=<version>,     type your OS ["linux", "os x", "windows"]
 ```
 ---------------------------------------------------------------------------------------------